 Is it Dementia?

-- Has your loved one become progressively dependent with their “Activities of Daily Living” (ADLs) recently? (eating, dressing, bathing)
+- Has your loved one become progressively more dependent with their Activities of Daily Living (eating, dressing, bathing)?

 - Is your loved one taking medications on schedule, following correct dosages, and willing to use an organizer/reminder device if necessary?

 - Has your loved one gotten lost while on a walk, or running errands?
-Is he or she unable to remember personal information such as address, phone number, contacts that enable them to return home?
+Is he or she unable to remember personal information such as address, phone number, contacts, that enable them to return home?

-- As the caregiver, is your health at risk, are you missing a lot of work or are unable to manage other responsibilities?
-Do you have additional support to care for your loved one
+- As the caregiver, is your own health at risk?
+Are you missing a lot of work, or unable to manage your other responsibilities?

 - Is the amount of home care assistance needed likely to become so great that it is not an affordable option for your family?

-Memory Care Settings:
+Memory Care Settings

 Assisted Living Facilities

-For those with mild to moderate dementia, assisted living facilities are a great choice for individuals with memory impairment without fully relinquishing independence.
-When choosing and assisted living facility for someone with dementia, be sure to verify these important factors, and ask if they come at an additional charge:
+For those with mild to moderate memory impairment, assisted living facilities can be a good choice because they allow the senior to retain a degree of independence.
+When choosing an assisted living facility for someone with dementia, be sure to verify these important factors, and ask if they come at an additional charge:

 Secure Areas: Some assisted living facilities are designed with the mild dementia patient in mind.
 Entire wings or even buildings may be designated for individuals with memory impairment; these are often referred to as “Memory Care” units.
-They generally provide greater supervision and security as does the rest of the facility.
-These communities are staffed with caregivers who are accustomed to the impulsivity and poor safety awareness exhibited by many who suffer.
-The staff is trained in how to respectfully and humanely redirect the resident back to the appropriate activity or location.
+They generally provide greater supervision and security than the rest of the facility.
+Memory Care facilities are staffed with caregivers accustomed to the impulsivity and reduced safety awareness that people with dementia may exhibit.
+The staff is trained to respectfully and humanely redirect the resident to the appropriate activity or location.

-Medication Assistance: Most assisted living facilities can aid in the administration of medication.
-This may be vital for a resident who is dealing with memory impairments.
-Knowing when to take what little white pill can be difficult for those without cognitive decline, let alone for those who do.
+Medication Assistance: Most assisted living facilities can help administer medication.
+This may be essential for a resident with memory impairment.
+Knowing when to take which pill can be difficult enough for those elders without cognitive decline; it might be impossible for those who are impaired to manage correctly.
 Licensed nurses are qualified to distribute doctor-prescribed medications and can ensure compliance.
-This is also helpful when communicating with primary care physicians since staff can alert to an increase in behaviors or a decrease in functional abilities and know it is not a result of missed medications.
+This is also helpful when communicating with primary care physicians, since staff can alert physicians to an increase in unusual behaviors or decrease in functional abilities that is not a result of missed medications.